-The quadratic variation (whose definition is briefly recap in \ref{sec:bracket}) is a finite variation process when the correlation operator, $\boldsymbol{\sigma}_t$, is random.
-For deterministic operator, it can be understood as the {one point} covariance tensor):
+The quadratic variation (briefly recalled in Appendix~\ref{sec:bracket}) is a stochastic process of finite variation.
+In the case of a deterministic correlation operator, its infinitesimal increment can be interpreted as a one-point covariance tensor:

-} \EM{and we refer to it as the variance tensor by abuse of language.
-In the following for sake of simplicity, we will assume that the correlation operator is deterministic.
-However, immediate extensions can be considered with random correlation tensor (see for instance \citet{li2023} where the $\mat{a}$, and $\boldsymbol{\sigma}_t$ are random and defined from a dynamical mode decomposition).} \EM{Let us note that these operators being assumed Hilbert-Schmidt a convenient spectral representation of the noise on the eigenfunction basis of the noise correlation can be considered:
+and we therefore refer to it, by a slight abuse of language, as the variance tensor.

+In the following, and for the sake of simplicity, we assume that the correlation operator $\boldsymbol{\sigma}_t$ is deterministic.
+However, straightforward extensions can be made to the case of a random correlation operator (see, for instance, \citet{Li-Memin-Tissot-2023}, where both $\mathsfbi{a}$ and $\boldsymbol{\sigma}_t$ are random and derived from a Dynamic Mode Decomposition -- DMD).
+It is worth noting that, since these operators are Hilbert-Schmidt, a convenient spectral representation of the noise can be obtained using the eigenfunction basis of the noise correlation operator: